-PFC and PFD:

-A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription:

-Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1%

-PFC and PFD: Up to 3% for the benefit of the distributor.
+Dilution adjustment (payable by the investor) PFC and PFD: A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription: Redemption after up to 1 year: up to 3% Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1% Redemption after over 3 years: 0% Placement fee PFC and PFD: Up to 3% for the benefit of the distributor. (payable by the sub-fund) Please see the general section of the Sales Prospectus for further explanation.

-Please see the general section of the Sales Prospectus for further explanation.
+For additional costs, see clause 13 of the general section of this Sales Prospectus.

-- For additional costs, see clause 13 of the general section of this Sales Prospectus. - The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.
+The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.